CS220-Projects/Ticketing-System/README.md

 ## Step 2: Secure Configuration

 It is a terrible idea to run software with default passwords.
 To configure the password for the database and other settings, you will need to write them in a `.env` file.
 Follow these steps:

+### Note: A sample .env has been included for you.

 1. Copy `dot_env_example` to `.env`
 2. Run `chmod 600 .env` to prevent other users from reading your `.env` file